Default view

 Wednesday 10:15-12:00 Kotlán lecture hall Groups 1-4

-• The updated lecture notes in pdf format will be available in Moodle for download before the lecture; printing and supplementing these drafts with personal notes on the information discussed at the lectures is strongly advised.
-The draft lecture notes are not enough to prepare for a successful exam!
+• The updated lecture notes in PDF format will be available in Moodle for download before the lecture; printing and supplementing these drafts with personal notes on the information discussed at the lectures is strongly advised.
+The draft lecture notes alone are not enough to prepare for a successful exam!

-• At the lectures, recorded Teams videos (and, if possible, narrated PPTs) will be uploaded to the Moodle system after the given lecture is ended.
+• The lectures are recorded in Teams (and, if possible, in narrated PPTs), and the videos are uploaded to the Moodle system after the lecture ends.

-• Those who are exempted from “General virology” (including the practicals as well) need to attend the “Specific virology” lectures starting on 20 March 2022 (Topic: Taxonomy of viruses; Papillomaviridae, Polyomaviridae).
+• Those who are exempted from “General virology” (including the practicals as well) need to attend the “Specific virology” lectures starting on 18 March 2024 (starting topic: Taxonomy of viruses; Papillomaviridae, Polyomaviridae).

 Exam information